applied-systems-biology/jipipe-website/content/tutorials/extension.md

 +++
-title = "Creating an extension" description = "This step-by-step tutorial explains how to create an ACAQ5 extension from parts of an existing pipeline without the need for programming." weight = 20 type="page" creatordisplayname = "Ruman Gerst"
+title = "Creating an extension" description = "This step-by-step tutorial explains how to create an JIPipe extension from parts of an existing pipeline without the need for programming." weight = 20 type="page" creatordisplayname = "Ruman Gerst"